Ejaz697/proxyearth-1/README.md

-# 🔍 LeakData.org - Mobile Number Tracker & Data Breach Checker
+# 🔍 Data.org - Mobile Number & info

 A powerful, privacy-focused web application built with **Next.js 16** that allows users to track Indian mobile number locations and check if their personal data has been compromised in data breaches.
 Featuring an interactive map interface, real-time geocoding, and comprehensive privacy controls.